wjzhengsh/blockchain/howto/ibp-v2-troubleshooting.md

 It is not possible to migrate from a free cluster to a paid cluster.
 After 30 days you cannot access the console and all of your nodes and certificates are deleted.
 See this topic on [Kubernetes cluster expiration](/docs/services/blockchain/howto/ibp-console-manage.html#ibp-console-manage-console-cluster-expiration) for information on what is happening and what you can do.
 {: tsResolve}

-## Why are the transactions I submit from VSCode failing?
+## Why are the transactions I submit from VS Code failing?
 {: #ibp-v2-troubleshooting-anchor-peer}

-Transactions submitted from VSCode fail with an error similar to:
+Transactions submitted from VS Code fail with an error similar to:
 ```
 Error submitting transaction: No endorsement plan available for {"chaincodes":[{"name":"hello-world"}]}
 ```